Important information about T‑Mobile’s Broadband Internet Access Services and T‑Mobile’s Open Internet Disclosures

 These practices do not discriminate against offerings that might compete against those offered by T‑Mobile or any T‑Mobile affiliate on the basis of such competition.

 T‑Mobile utilizes streaming video optimization technology.
 Streaming video optimization improves overall data usage management of the network, resulting in greater network speeds and throughput for other customers using data because less network payload is dedicated to video.
 For customers on limited high-speed plans, optimization also helps customers stretch their high-speed data while streaming video.
-For video that is not self-optimized by the video provider, we adjust the delivery rate for streaming video to up to 1.5Mbps, which causes the video to be delivered in lower resolutions and to use less data.
+For video that is not self-optimized by the video provider, we adjust the delivery rate for streaming video, which causes the video to be delivered in lower resolutions and to use less data.

 Video optimization occurs only for data streams that are identified by our packet-core network as video or where the video provider has chosen to establish protocols to self-optimize its video.
 Some videos, like those consumed via VPN or while tethering, may be difficult to identify as video and therefore cannot be optimized.
 The streaming video optimization process applies to all content identified as video regardless of the content itself or the website that provides it.
 While many changes to streaming video files are likely to be indiscernible, the optimization process may impact the appearance of the streaming video as displayed on a user’s device.
 It may also affect the speed of video downloads.

-Customers on our T‑Mobile ONE plan, where video optimization is always enabled, may choose to activate and enable a feature where video streams at speeds that provide HD video capability (typically 1080p) in the United States by adding ONE Plus.
+Customers on our Magenta plan, where DVD quality video optimization is always enabled, may choose to activate and enable a feature where video streams at speeds that provide HD video capability (typically 1080p) in the United States by adding Magenta Plus.

 Some of our data plans include the enabled Binge On feature, which customers may choose to disable and re-enable at any time.
 Some video providers may choose to opt-out of the Binge On program, see listing.
-The Binge On optimization technology is not applied to the video services of these providers; video from these services will stream at native resolution, and high-speed data consumption will continue as if Binge On were not enabled.
+The Binge On optimization technology is not applied to the video services of these providers and high-speed data consumption will continue as if Binge On were not enabled.